QuickLogic-Corp/qorc-sdk/goingfurther.rst

 Previous to v1.5.0 release, it was always necessary that the M4 code "contain" the FPGA bitstream as well (Header Inclusion) - which also meant that the M4 Binary always included the entire FPGA image, which would be at least ~75kB.

-This is illustrated in the flow below:

 TODO

 This would not be a problem for smaller code on M4, but for more practical scenarios, this means we cannot use this memory for M4 code (out of a total of 512kB).

 Now, with the generation(toolchain) and handling(programmer, bootloader) of separate FPGA binary, the M4 binary will not need to contain the FPGA bitstream, and so the entire memory (512kB) can be utilized.

-This is illustrated in the flow below:

 TODO